 What are the best back pain treatments in Singapore?

-The best back pain treatment is one that's tailored to the cause of your back pain, your current condition, and your lifestyle requirements.
+The best back pain treatment for yourself is one that is tailored to the cause of your back pain, your current condition, and your lifestyle requirements.

-Accordingly, the 3 mainstays of back pain treatment administered by doctors are:
+Accordingly, the three mainstays of back pain treatment administered by medical doctors are:

 1. Physiotherapy.
 A properly tailored and supervised physiotherapy programme will help to reduce back pain in most.
 Treatment normally begins with traction and heat therapy, followed by exercise programmes to improve the strength and stamina of your back and spinal muscles.
 Regularly performing these exercises will help to prevent back pain from recurring.